Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Introduction

-To promote the practical application, in this work, we propose a misalignment tolerant MDIQKD whose restrictions of the source side are greatly reduced.
-This protocol requires a code basis and a test basis, and only has a few demands between the two bases.
-The demands are easily met with existing systems so that the security of the protocol can be guaranteed even if the BB84 states may not be perfectly prepared, and the performance of the protocol is invariable even if there is a large misalignment on the test basis.
-To make the protocol practically available with existing devices, the scenarios of employing weak coherent sources with the decoy-state method \cite{hwang2003quantum,wang2005beating,lo2005decoy} are analyzed.
-Besides, a four decoy-state method \cite{wang2013three,zhou2016making} combining with the joint-study method \cite{yu2015statistical,zhou2016making,lu2020efficient} against the non-asymptotic cases \cite{tomamichel2012tight,curty2014finite,lim2014concise,lim2021security} is also proposed in this work.
-We have also successfully implemented this protocol by building a time-bin phase coding MDIQKD system.
-The 25 MHz system has continuously run for accumulating sufficient data in several scenarios with different misalignments on the test basis.
-The results indicate that the protocol can tolerent large misalignment on the test basis and confirm the security and feasibility for simplifying the experimental system, which would be promising for practical application and network scenarios.
+In this work, we first introduce our protocol with the ideal single-photon sources.
+After that, an improved analysis is proposed for the scenarios that the states in the Z basis are not pure.
+To make our protocol practically useful with the existing weak coherent sources, the decoy-state method \cite{hwang2003quantum,wang2005beating,lo2005decoy} are also designed and a joint-study method \cite{yu2015statistical,zhou2016making,lu2020efficient} against the statistical fluctuation \cite{ma2012statistical,tomamichel2012tight,curty2014finite,lim2014concise,lim2021security} is proposed.
+Finally, we built a time-bin phase coding MDIQKD system to experimentally demonstrate this protocol in the non-asymptotic cases.
+The 25 MHz system ran continuously for accumulating sufficient data in several scenarios with different imbalances.
+The results indicate that the protocol can tolerate large imbalances and confirm its security and feasibility for simplifying the experimental system, which would be promising for practical application and network scenarios.
+The details of security proofs against the collective attack and the parameter estimations can be found in Supplemental Material.